rjqocampo/weather/readme.md

 Welcome to Sinag!

 Sinag is a weather application for staying updated on weather conditions.
-It aims to provide reliable and detailed forecast.
+It aims to provide reliable and detailed forecast to help you plan your day.
 It is built with HTML, CSS, Javascript and the WeatherAPI.

-Link to live project: https://rjqocampo.github.io/todo/ :point_left:
+Link to live project: https://rjqocampo.github.io/weather/ :point_left:

 ### Built With
 * HTML